BTantillo/The-Barter-System/README.md

 # The-Barter-System
 ## Project 2 Bootcamp: University of Oregon

+## Description:
-Our group project is a barter system where members will log-in and trade goods or services with their local community.
-Site will allow user to post items or services and perform searches for desire items or services.
+Our group project is "The Barter System" where members will log-in and trade goods or services with their local community.
+The site will allow users to post items or services they can barter with and can also perform searches for desired items or services.

+Are you tired of the clutter in your closet or garage?
+Ready to trade your paintball gear for a sufboard?
+Do you want to trade housecleaning or babysitting for an oil change or yard maintenence?
+Whatever goods or services you need or can offer can now easily be found in your area!
+With The arter Sysyem, we are bringing back an old way of life, where money is not involved, but your needs are still fulfilled.
+BThis is a community where you can find things you need, or even things you don't!

 ## Project Requirements